okmttdhr/meteor-react-redux-boilerplate/README.md

 },
 ```

-Now you can read data with `this.data.todos` in React Component, and it's automatically reactive in all tabs by ReactMeteor.
+Now you can read data with `this.data.todos` in React Component, and **it's automatically synced to all connected clients in realtime thanks to Meteor and ReactMeteor**.
 That's why I don't use `redux state` to get datas from MongoDB.

 And you can easily update MongoDB like below in `.client/reducers/Todo/index.js`.